 Extension Program Chair

-Upon completion of this program participants will be able to identify:
+Upon completion of this activity participants should be able to:

 CONTINUING EDUCATION UNITS (CEU’S)